TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Membership Inference Attacks Based on the Transfer Shadow Training Technique

 \subsection{Threat Model}

 We investigate a membership inference attack against a deep neural network $\fS$ that consists of shallow layers $\gS$ and deep layers $\hS$; i.e., $\fS = \hS \circ \gS$.
 (See \Fig{fig:DTL}.)
 This attack aims to determine whether a specific data point $(x, y)$ is included in the source training dataset $\DStrain$.
-In Section~\ref{sub:MI-transfer}, we construct an adversary $\Atk$ who has (1) black-box access to the network $\fS$ through an API, (2) white-box access to the shallow layers $\gS$ for the purpose of transfer learning, (3) no access to the deep layers $\hS$, and (4) may not necessarily know $\hS$'s underlying architecture or hyper parameters\footnote{In our experiments in Section~\ref{sec:evaluation}, we construct shadow models that have the same architecture as $\hS$.
-However, as shown in previous work such as~\cite{Shokri_SP17}, the knowledge of the architecture is not necessary to construct shadow models.}.
+In Section~\ref{sub:MI-transfer}, we construct an adversary $\Atk$ who has (1) black-box access to the network $\fS$ through an API, (2) white-box access to the shallow layers $\gS$ for the purpose of transfer learning, (3) no access to the deep layers $\hS$, and (4) may not necessarily know $\hS$'s underlying architecture or hyper parameters.
+In our experiments in Section~\ref{sec:evaluation}, we construct shadow models that have the same architecture as $\hS$.
+However, as shown in previous work such as~\cite{Shokri_SP17}, the knowledge of the architecture is not necessary to construct shadow models.

 We assume that the adversary $\Atk$ possesses a shadow training dataset $\DSHtrain \subseteq \calx\times\calyS$ to train (possibly multiple) shadow models.
 The elements of $\DSHtrain$ are drawn from the same distribution $\PS$ as the source training dataset $\DStrain$.
 Since the goal of the attack is to reveal membership information on $\DStrain$, the adversary $\Atk$ has no prior knowledge of $\DStrain$ itself, hence of whether a data point $(x, y)\in\DSHtrain$ is included in $\DStrain$ or not.
-Typically, $\DSHtrain$ is disjoint from $\DStrain$, since the distribution $\PS$ ranges over a very large domain as in our experiments in Section~\ref{sec:evaluation}.
+Typically, $\DSHtrain$ is disjoint from $\DStrain$.
 Note that such a threat model is also assumed in most of the previous work on membership inference attacks (e.g.,~\cite{Shokri_SP17}).